yalematta/yalematta.github.io/menu/about.md

 Android
 -------

-I'm from Lebanon 🇱🇧, based in Denmark 🇩🇰 and working for [Storytel](https://mofibo.com/) 🇸🇪.
+I'm from Lebanon 🇱🇧, based in Denmark 🇩🇰 and working for [Dawn Health](https://dawnhealth.com/) 🇩🇰.

-I've been developing for Android for over 5 years now (using Kotlin for the last 2 years).
+I've been developing for Android for over 9 years now.
 I’m a huge advocate of Kotlin and functional programming. <br> And I'm an enthusiast about mentorship, open source and knowledge sharing within the community.

 Projects I have worked on
 -------------------------